 Sotheby's Institute staff cannot, under the Health and Safety Act, issue any form of medication but we can offer first aid.
-If first aid is needed, please go directly to the reception.
+If first aid is needed, please go directly to Reception.

 Staff must also know the name of the next of kin or another person that each student would wish us to contact in the event of an emergency.
-In addition, if you are temporarily studying remotely, we request the name and contact details of someone nearby who could be called upon to help in an emergency.
 It is your responsibility to inform us of these contacts, provide information and updates if anything changes - this information will be held confidentially.